JustinPatenaude/balticathletics/products/coaching.md

     - Half-court illustration on the back
     - Clip to hold papers on the full court side
     - Dry erase marker included
+    - Also available in: Baseball, Basketball, Football, Hockey, Lacrosse, Soccer

 ---